garethrogers2828/goodfellas/README.md

 https://getbootstrap.com/docs/5.3

 I used bootstrap 5 to help make the site responsive on all devices, favicon, fontawesome for the icons to social media, google fonts to import both fonts used.
-I used bootstrap containers and columns to help make the conent and images responsive on all devices.
+I used bootstrap containers and columns to help make the content and images responsive on all devices.
 I used Bootstrap for the table of opening/closing days and times.

 ## Content

 - The content from the home page was taken from [https://colorlib.com/wp/barbershop-websites/](https://scissorsscotch.com/home#scissors-scotch) & https://www.fortworthbarbershop.com/
--
+- Some of the content has been made up by myself
 - The Icons from the footer were taken from https://fontawesome.com/

 ## Media

 - The image used throughout the site were taken from [pexels.com ](https://www.pexels.com/)